Upgrading Sandfly

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-You now can add your schedules back in again and Sandfly will take up where it left off.
+Finally, re-activate your formerly enabled schedules and Sandfly will take up where it left off.